 Danger Level: High

-Head to Toys R Us and take a look at the price of stuffed animals. $8, $15, $25, $149.99?!
+Head to Toys R Us and look at the price of stuffed animals. $8, $15, $25, $149.99?!
 So when you see a stuffed animal at a garage sale for a quarter, it can be tempting to give in when your son or daughter starts hugging it and going on about how “totes adorbs” it is.

 Bags and Luggage